A Queen and Her Knight

 Set after the events of The Firebird and Other Stories

 Rennet had no idea what to say, so, at first, he didn’t say anything.
-It was rare for him to be at a loss for words, even if what he said wasn’t always the right words, but he thought maybe that was a sign of his age.
+It was rare for him to be at a loss for words, even if what he said wasn’t always what he should say, but he thought maybe that was a sign of his age.
+Maybe he finally old enough to be forgetting things now.

-Or it could have been the marvelous creature in front of him.
+Or it could have been because of the marvelous creature in front of him.

-Then, because he was Rennet, instead of winding up alone on a patio or something, he was in the corner of the yard, staring at the familiar shining glow of a firebird.
+Then, because he was Rennet, instead of winding up alone on a patio or among some flowers, he was in the corner of the yard, staring at the familiar shining glow of a firebird.

-He’d thought it was an artificial light, like there was a fountain or something amid all the shrubs and vines in the dark corner.
+He’d thought it was an artificial light, that perhaps there was a fountain or something amid all the shrubs and vines in the dark corner.
 But it was real and alive.
 The light was the living presence in front of him.

 A child, no more than five, possibly no more than four, if firebirds aged like humans.
-She had long, dark hair, and dark eyes, which were currently sparkling with an application of eyeshadow that he was going to say she had done herself.
+She had long, dark hair, and dark eyes, which were currently sparkling with an application of eyeshadow that Rennet was going to guess she had applied herself.
 Like her lips, which were painted vividly purple, and had smeared at the corner and all over her teeth.

 Rennet was enchanted even before she raised her chin to a haughty angle and demanded to know if she could have some of his champagne.